UBCGeodata/ubcv-landscape/README.md

 Files Provided
 --------------
-* Provided in geojson, csv, and file geodatabase formats.
+* Provided in geojson, csv (where appropriate), and file geodatabase formats.
 * FGDB is ESPG:26910/UTM10N, geojson ESPG:4326.
 * csv data has lat/long columns.